ApolloAuto/apollo/docs/specs/qp_spline_st_speed_optimizer.md

 ## 1  Definition

-After finding a path in QP-Spline-Path, Apollo converts all obstacles on the path and the ADV (autonomous driving vehicle) into an ST graph, which represents the station changes over time along the path.
-The speed optimization task is to find a path on the ST graph that is collision-free and safe.
+After finding a path in QP-Spline-Path, Apollo converts all obstacles on the path and the ADV (autonomous driving vehicle) into an path-time (S-T) graph, which represents that the station changes over time along the path.
+The speed optimization task is to find a path on the S-T graph that is collision-free and comfortable.

-Apollo uses spline to define the path.
-To find the best path, Apollo leverages Quadratic programming with a set of conditions.
-The QP formulation is defined as:
+Apollo uses splines to represent speed profiles, which are lists of S-T points in S-T graph.
+Apollo leverages Quadratic programming to find the best profile.
+The standard form of QP problem is defined as:
 <p>
 $$
-\frac{1}{2} \cdot x^T \cdot H \cdot x + f^T \cdot x
+minimize \frac{1}{2} \cdot x^T \cdot H \cdot x + f^T \cdot x
 \\
 s.t.
 LB \leq x \leq UB
 \\